python-cffi/cffi/doc/source/embedding.rst

         return x * 10

-This ``@ffi.def_extern`` is attaching a Python function to the C callback ``mycb``, which in this case is not exported from the DLL.
+This ``@ffi.def_extern`` is attaching a Python function to the C callback ``mycb()``, which in this case is not exported from the DLL.
-Nevertheless, the automatic initialization of Python occurs at this time, if it happens that ``mycb()`` is the first function called from C.  More precisely, it does not happen when ``myfunc()`` is
+Nevertheless, the automatic initialization of Python occurs when ``mycb()`` is called, if it happens to be the first function called from C.  More precisely, it does not happen when ``myfunc()`` is
 called: this is just a C function, with no extra code magically inserted around it.
 It only happens when ``myfunc()`` calls